 by Staff Writer

-Wash it.
-Dip your rag in the cleaning solution mixed with hot water.
+Wash and rinse: Fill a bucket with warm water and a bit of saddle soap, which is available at most feed or hardware stores.
+Use a lint-free or microfiber rag.
+Dip your rag in the cleaning solution.
 Wipe one cushion at a time and use moderate pressure.
-Run the rag under water after cleaning each cushion to remove extra grit and grime so you'll avoid transferring it to the next cushion.
+Run the rag under water after cleaning each cushion to remove extra grit and grime, so you'll avoid transferring it to the next cushion.
+When all cushions have been washed, repeat the same process with your rag soaked in clean warm water to rinse and remove the residue.

-Deep clean.
-Every three months, fill up a bucket and treat your sofa to a good washing with saddle soap, which is available at most feed or hardware stores.
-For a very light protective finish, apply a thin coat of olive oil with a microfiber cloth, allow it to sit for one-half hour and then buff it off with a clean rag.
+Condition the leather: For a very light protective finish, apply a thin coat of olive oil with a microfiber cloth, allow it to sit for one-half hour and then buff it off with a clean, dry rag.